Legislation

 The Board administers the:

-Copies of the Labour Relations Code, Public Service Employee Relations Act, and the Police Officers Collective Bargaining Act are available from the Queen's Printer.
+Copies of the Labour Relations Code, Public Service Employee Relations Act, and the Police Officers Collective Bargaining Act are available from the King's Printer.

 Searches: You can search the Code/Acts by using pressing (Control+F) on your keyboard and entering a keyword - (PC users only).